 A sole trader is a business owned and run by a single person.
 Such firms are very common, partly because there are few legal procedures involved in setting up the business.
-The owner bears all the risks of running the business but has full control and gets to reap all profits that the business makes.
-However, the owner also has unlimited liability, meaning that s/he may need to sell personal possessions in order to meet any debts that the business may encounter.
+The owner bears all the risks of running the business but has full control, and gets to reap all profits that the business earns.
+However, the owner also has unlimited liability, meaning that he or she may need to sell personal possessions in order to pay off any debts that the business may have.

-An ordinary partnership is an alliance of between 2 and 20 individual owners who are jointly responsible for the affairs of the business (although this number can vary in different countries).
+An ordinary partnership is an alliance of between 2 and 20 individual owners who are jointly responsible for the affairs of the business (although the maximum number can vary in different countries).
 The joint owners will usually sign a mutually agreed contract known as the Deed of Partnership.
-Most, if not all, of the partners face unlimited liability for any debts it might incur.
-Partners that simply place their money into the business as an investment but without any direct involvement in the business are known as silent partners.
+Most, if not all, of the partners face unlimited liability for any debts they might incur.
+Partners that simply place their money into the business as an investment and without any direct involvement in the business are known as silent partners.
 These partners enjoy limited liability.